Hill Hold Museum

 128 Route 416,

 Campbell Hall, NY

 This stone farmhouse was built in 1769.
-This Museum reflects the life of the Bull-Jackson family spanning over 200 years.
+This museum reflects the life of the Bull-Jackson family spanning over 200 years.

 History of Hill-Hold:

 A Farm for Two Centuries.
-Visit Hill-Hold museum and see what life was like on a Hudson Valley farm in the 1830’s.
-This was still the era of candlelight, fireplace heat, homegrown food and homespun clothing.
-The stone farmhouse was built in 1769 with wide plank floors, handsome paneling and huge fireplaces.
-It was the home of prosperous farmer, Thomas Bull, and his family.
+Visit Hill-Hold museum and see what life was like on a Hudson Valley farm in the 1830s.
+This was still the era of candlelight, fireplace heat, homegrown food, and homespun clothing.
+The stone farmhouse was built in 1769 with wide plank floors, handsome paneling, and huge fireplaces.
+It was the home of a prosperous farmer, Thomas Bull, and his family.
 Original furnishings range from a prized old mahogany sideboard to made-on-the-farm pieces.
 Most of the rural family’s needs – food, clothing, fuel came directly from the farm.
 The Hill-Hold farm served the Bull-Jackson family for more than two hundred years.
 Now visitors are welcome to tour the farm.
-As we wander through Orange County, reveling in its rolling farmland scenery, we can go back to when the early Americans brought gracious living and energetic husbandry to this unique part of the Hudson Valley.
+As we wander through Orange County, reveling in its rolling farmland scenery, we can go back to when the early Americans brought the gracious living and energetic husbandry to this unique part of the Hudson Valley.

 Days and Hours of Operation: